billbudge/WebEditorFramework/examples/functioncharts/README.md

 ## Object Oriented Programming (Vector types)

 Below, we define a function V representing a 2 dimensional Vector 'V'.

+First we define an abstract "pair" function, with two output values.
+This will represent input vectors.

+We also define two adapter functions.
+The first converts a pair into individual outputs.
+The second does the opposite.
+It may be surprising but these functions are not abstract - they perform a transformation on their inputs.

-Using a built-in 'this' element, we define properties 'x' and 'y' which the function adds to the 'this' object. 'this' functions have a simple value output for the current value of the property, and a setter function which has the side effect of changing the bound value.
+Using the built-in 'this' function, we define properties 'x' and 'y' which the function adds to the 'this' object. 'this' functions have a value output for the current value of the property, and a setter function which has the side effect of changing the bound value.
 We don't define how 'this' is created yet.
 The V function returns two new functions, one to retrieve both properties and the other to set the two properties.

 <figure align="center">